-Click on these links to find mini video tutorials and videos of some of my weaving teachers at work:
+Click on these links to find mini video tutorials and videos of me and some of my weaving teachers at work:

 Cotton spinning Chiclayo, Peru (embedded in post).